oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 packages from a different schema (e.g., to use information objects defined in the official schema for a standard).

-The `exports` portion of the package information is informational; JADN packages aren't intended to enforce a rigorous distinction between public and private types distinction.
-The `exports` list provides a means for schema authors to indicate the intended public types, and a basis for JADN schema tools to detect discrepancies.
+The `roots` portion of the package information is informational; JADN packages aren't intended to enforce a rigorous distinction between public and private types distinction.
+The `roots` list provides a means for schema authors to indicate the intended public types, and a basis for JADN schema tools to detect discrepancies.